conscious-choi/conscious-choi/README.md

 ***"What is right?"***

-*Well, There will be nothing right and wrong.*
+*Well, There will be no right and wrong.*

 *Here, I just try to find it in the*